mdbootstrap/mdb-ui-kit/README.md

 ### Buttons:

 Add `.btn-flat` to a button to make it flat, without shadows.
-Add `.btn-raised` to a butto to add a permanent shadow to it.
+Add `.btn-raised` to a button to add a permanent shadow to it.

 ### Inputs: